 Get the lowdown on Orlando’s most towering experiences at our world-famous theme parks and standalone attractions, including the Orlando StarFlyer at ICON Park® (pictured).

 Look, up in the sky!
 It’s not a bird, not a plane and not even Superman — it’s thrill-seekers like you, soaring high on Orlando’s tallest attractions!
 Read on to see skyscraping rides you’ll want to experience during your visit, including options at Universal Orlando Resort, Walt Disney World® Resort and SeaWorld® Orlando, and on International Drive.
+It's time to fly high in Orlando!

 Save on discount tickets: Orlando Theme Parks & Attractions